Treating Well Water

 Water from rain and snow follows three main paths:

-2. Some filters into the ground.
-There, it can flow to the surface as springs, moves into surface water, or recharges groundwater deeper in the earth.
+- Some filter into the ground.
+There, it can flow to the surface as springs, move into surface water, or recharge groundwater deeper in the earth.

-As groundwater moves through the ground, it dissolves some of the minerals that it comes in contact with such as limestone, iron, and other minerals.
+As groundwater moves through the ground, it dissolves some of the minerals it comes in contact with, such as limestone and iron.
 Those dissolved minerals give groundwater its chemical character or quality.

-Frequently, private water wells tapping groundwater resources can provide the highest quality water available to homeowners and businesses.
+Private water wells tapping groundwater resources can frequently provide the highest quality water available to homeowners and businesses.
 Deep-drilled wells recharge themselves and can provide a constant, steady supply of water that is not easily impacted by dry weather conditions.

-Private water wells also allow homeowners to take more control of their water quality.
-They can store it and have it available for emergencies.
+Private water wells also allow homeowners to control their water quality more.
+They can store the water and have it available for emergencies.

 What exactly is a drilled well?